kiringodhwani/RustCheatSheet/README.md

 **POSSIBLE SOLUTION WITH INDIRECTION:**
 - Imagine we have a data structure that stores some value, and inside the data structure, that val is mutable.

 - But, when we get a reference to the data structure, the reference itself is immutable.
-As a result, **code outside the data structure** would n**ot be able to mutate the value stored within the data structure directly.**
+As a result, **code outside the data structure** would **not be able to mutate the value stored within the data structure directly.**

 - HOWEVER, outside the data structure, we could **call** some **public methods that would mutate the inner value.** —> <ins>THIS is called the interior mutability pattern</ins> and it is **essentially what the `RefCell<T>` smart pointer does.**